 In 2017, nearly 600,000 people were refused visitor visas for short stays in Canada.
 Generally, these stays allow visitors to travel to Canada temporarily for tourism, business, school, conferences, or to visit their families and friends.
 The number of refusals totals more than 25% of all visitor visa applications received in 2017.

 While Canada assesses all applications using the same criteria, some of the factors considered are an applicant’s country of residence and country of citizenship.
 Applicants from countries with less political and economic security risk a much higher chance of refusal.
 In fact, many African and Middle Eastern countries face a refusal rate of more than 75% of visitor visa applications.

-The implications of these refusal rates can be seen in conferences where speakers and presenters are unable to attend, as well as in families who are unable to reunite and visit in Canada.
-With refusal rates above 30% in the first three months of 2018, Canadian immigration officials are feeling pressure to redefine the system of visitor visa applications to create a fairer set of conditions.
+The implications of these refusal rates can be seen in conferences where speakers and presenters are unable to attend, as well as in families who are unable to connect and visit in Canada.
+With refusal rates topping 30% in the first quarter of 2018, Canadian immigration officials are feeling pressure to redefine the system of visitor visa applications to create a fairer set of conditions.